dolfolife/aoctl/adrs/ux_get_puzzle_information.md

 /<custom-name-for-project>
      README.md
-    .gitignore // the session cookie file should be here .git/ // initialized git with provided remote or empty .aoc.yaml // configuration like language, and other preferences /src
+    .env// the session cookie file should be here .gitignore //
+    .git/ // initialized git with provided remote or empty .aocconfig.yaml // configuration like language, and other preferences /events
         /<year>
             /<day>
                 README.md